core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Removed inappropriate references to RFC 7252.

 * Defined meaning of "consumer" of a CoAP option.

+* Fixed use of error codes at the origin server.

 * Covered the use of the CoAP Uri-Path-Abbrev Option.